 The Social Security System of the Philippines, or SSS, offers social insurance to private, public, professional, and informal sectors.
 Members pay a monthly contribution to this government agency, and SSS uses it to provide benefits like retirement pensions and salary loans.

-At this point, you may be wondering how much you’re giving to SSS.
-That said, we’ve made this guide to help you compute your SSS monthly contribution.
-Let’s look at what this benefit is all about and how you can calculate it properly.
+You may have been wondering how much you’re giving to SSS, and we’ve made this guide to help you compute your monthly SSS contribution.
+Let’s look at what this benefit is all about and how to calculate it correctly.

 Who Can Contribute to the SSS Fund?

-Whether you’re working in the private sector or classified as an individual member, SSS will provide the necessary coverage.
+Whether you work in the private sector or classify as an individual member, SSS gives you the necessary coverage.
 The agency offers compulsory and voluntary coverage to its members.

 - Business or household employer